alanjds/drf-nested-routers/README.md

 ### Infinite-depth Nesting

 Example of nested router 3 levels deep.
 You can use this same logic to nest routers as deep as you need.
-This example accomplishes the below URL patterns.
+This example ahead accomplishes the below URL patterns.
 ```
 /clients/
 /clients/{pk}/